 Note: The State of Minnesota does not grant a separate license for teaching history at the secondary level.
 Students wishing to teach history in secondary schools should complete the Social Studies major, B.S., teacher licensure and may choose a minor or a second major in History.

 Programs

 - History, B.A. major

 - History, B.S. major

 - Social Studies, B.A.
 (History Emphasis) major

-- History Minor, B.A. or B.S. minor
+- History Minor minor